WCPY: WCBR-FM

 The station became "Chicago's Bear", and its call sign was changed to WCBR-FM on January 9, 1989.
 WCBR-FM aired an adult album alternative format.
 Among the air talent heard on 'The Bear' in the 90's...Ken Sumka, Tommy Lee Johnston, Greg Easterling, Mark Zander, Dave Loeshke.
 As the 90's progressed, it began to air brokered programming nights and weekends.
 WCBR-FM also aired Chicago Wolves hockey.

 In 1998, the station was sold to Big City Radio for $17 million.
 Many of the brokered programs that were on WCBR-FM moved to 94.3 WJKL in Elgin.
-Purchased by Big City Radio at the same time was 92.7 WLRA in Kankakee.
+Purchased by Big City Radio at the same time was 92.7 WLRT in Kankakee.
 When Big City Radio took control of the two stations, they stunted with a simulcast of their Los Angeles sister station 107.1 KLYY, which aired a modern rock format.
-WLRA's call sign was changed to WBRO shortly thereafter.
+WLRT's call sign was changed to WBRO shortly thereafter.